 This leads me to what I see as the most significant reason for my pessimistic outlook: Our government.
 Not only do we have politicians at the top of government who are ill-equipped to handle a crisis, they more than likely will be the cause of the crisis that leads to an economic collapse.

 Just about every decision Trump and the Republicans have made since the last election have illustrated their incompetence.
 President Trump wants to bring back coal jobs.
 That’s great for the few thousand coal workers who voted for him.
 It does nothing to create a renewable energy economy.
-Decision being made concerning the environment, the EPA, banking regulations, trade, healthcare, national security, and more all point to a government more intent on dismantling the previous administration’s accomplishments than making smart policy choices that benefit the American people.
+Decisions being made concerning the environment, the EPA, banking regulations, trade, healthcare, national security, and more all point to a government more intent on dismantling the previous administration’s accomplishments than making smart policy choices that benefit the American people.

 You don’t have to agree with me.
 You are free to make your own choices.
 There are steps, however, you can make to fair better if I am right.
 You can start saving more.
 You can unload debt.
 You can take money out of the stock market and let it sit on the sidelines.
 There will be many buying opportunities after the collapse.
 You can put stop loss orders on the stock you do own.